Type 69 tank

-The Type 69 (69式 (Liùjiǔ shì)) and Type 79 (79式 (Qījiǔ shì)) are Chinese second generation main battle tanks.
-Both were developments of the Type 59 medium tank (a locally produced Soviet T-54A) with technologies derived from T-62.
+The Type 69 (69式 (Liùjiǔ shì)) and Type 79 (79式 (Qījiǔ shì)) are Chinese first generation main battle tanks.
+Both were developments of the Type 59 medium tank (a locally produced Soviet T-54A) with technologies derived from the T-62.
 They were the first indigenously developed main battle tanks by China, although also classified as medium tanks while in development and service.
 Their lineage from the T-54A can be seen through the distinct gap between the first and second road wheels.
 Other improvements included a new engine, ballistic computers, and laser rangefinders.
 The more advanced Type 79 variant was equipped with a 105 mm rifled gun which was also found on the Type 80 tank.